pietrop/autoEdit_2_user_manual/setup-stt-apis-gentle.md

 * 1.Download [Gentle version 0.9.1](https://github.com/lowerquality/gentle/releases/tag/0.9.1) about`104mb`

-* 2.Start the Gentle app
+* 2.Start the Gentle app, double click on it.

 * 3.Click`Enable full transcription`, this will download the language model component to be able to work offline.